higham/float_params/readme.md

 The parameters are

 - the unit roundoff,
-- the smallest positive (subnormal) floating-point number,
+- the smallest positive (subnormal) floating-point number, xmins,
-- the smallest positive normalized floating-point number,
+- the smallest positive normalized floating-point number, xmin,
-- the largest floating-point number,
+- the largest floating-point number, xmax,
 - the number of binary digits in the significand (including the implicit leading bit),
+- the exponent of xmins,
-- the minimum value of the exponent,
+- the exponent of xmin,
-- the maximum value of the exponent
+- the exponent of xmax

 and the arithmetics supported are